Are you planning to visit Singapore this year? Maybe you've already booked your ticket to the Lion City.

 Crazy Elephant: an excellent spot for listening to Rock and Roll cover bands.

-Cuba Libre: a favorite locale for Latin music lovers to dance the night away.
+Cuba Libre: a favourite locale for Latin music lovers to dance the night away.

-Now Boarding by Changi Airport, suggests travelers to explore the sari shops and spice stalls in the local markets, and visit the thriving Sri Veeramakaliamman Hindu temple.
+Now Boarding by Changi Airport, suggests travellers explore the sari shops and spice stalls in the local markets, and visit the thriving Sri Veeramakaliamman Hindu temple.

-Then when you’re hungry, they recommend to head to the Tekka Centre on Serangoon Road for some delicious biryani.
+Then when you're hungry, they recommend heading to the Tekka Centre on Serangoon Road for some delicious biryani.